 Winchester Churches Nightshelter has provided a safe and caring temporary home to those experiencing homelessness since 1988.
 We remain the only Nightshelter offering emergency accommodation to single homeless men and women in Hampshire.

 We open 365 days of the year and support, on average, between 100 – 150 people annually.
-We provide 17 beds on-site at our Jewry Street premises and an additional eight beds at our two supported housing projects in the local area.
+We have ten bedrooms at our Jewry Street premises and an additional eight beds at our two supported housing projects in the local area.
 Our residents stay with us until more permanent accommodation is found to match their needs.

 As well as accessing secure and comfortable accommodation and nutritious food, during their stay with us residents also benefit from a wide-ranging programme of practical and emotional support to help them break the cycle of homelessness and rebuild their lives.

 Our core services include one-to-one advocacy; help and support with housing; budgeting and finances; assistance with benefits; practical aid with food and nutrition; guidance for anyone with substance misuse problems; counselling and psychotherapy plus much more.